stegmanta/apcs-projects/git.md

 ## Commands

 * ls -a          --> shows hidden directories and files
 * git status     --> shows what files have been staged or commitment
 * add            --> adds a file to the stage
+* add .          --> adds most recent file changed if more than one won't work
 * rm --cached    --> removes a file from stage
-* git commit -m  "Present tense description of what changed"
+* git commit -m"Present tense description of what changed"
+* git log        --> enter to move down q to quit

+## Problems
+* commit without -m --> Use Esc :wq to quit Vim
+* wrong message     --> git commit --amend -m"New message"